 22. Carnival of Souls

 Often regarded as one of the most influential horror films of all time, I don’t find it particularly great, but I think the final reveal is wonderfully done.
-The film works into it an effective B-cinema inspired style, with creepy, weird imagery, as well as this attempt to scare brought on by inducing a sense of claustrophobia.
+The film works in an effective B-cinema-inspired style, with creepy, weird imagery, as well as this attempt to scare brought on by inducing a sense of claustrophobia.
 There’s a lurking trait throughout that, despite the film raising so many questions, it doesn’t really need to concern itself with providing any answers, mainly because of the surreal ambiguity ever-present in the $17,000 budget picture.
 The final scene is a cutaway from everything else that takes place before it (most of which is the inebriated definition of a ‘trip’), coming back to reality in a way.

 Read More: Best Movies About Blindness